 Keval McNamara, whose daughter Molly is a transfer student this fall, agrees.
 “I’m just thrilled that kindness, caring, thinking of others, and giving back, are at the core of Penguin Hall.
 That’s a huge reason we’re looking at it.
 Molly feels it’s a safe environment, emotionally.”

-The stated mission of the Academy is to follow the Catholic tradition of education, to develop the whole person.
-Students are encouraged to follow a spiritual path—be it organized religion or yoga and meditation.
+Students at the Academy are encouraged to follow a spiritual path—be it organized religion or yoga and meditation.
 Having a grounded center, a place to go when things get dark, and finding coping skills are vital, says Martins.
 A community service component is part of the curriculum set down by Julie Calzini, who developed the academic program based on tenets set forth by the campus minister.
 Year one is Who Am I, year two is Decision Making, year three is Empathy and Awareness and during year four, Finding My Voice, students will examine the role of women in the church and their own role as women of faith.
 A course in social justice provides opportunities for community service and for reflecting on lessons learned from volunteering in a nursing home, food pantry, or a hospital.

 Creative courses this fall include “The Drama of Politics” and “Well Behaved Women Rarely Make History.”
 A rigorous math and science program explores physics, calculus, and financial literacy.
 The school has seen as many as 600 applications from teachers turned on by the pedagogy from as far away as Australia and Qatar.
 This thrills Calzini.
 “I’ve been in schools for 20 years, and I love to look at what works and what doesn’t,” she says.